Open Editor →

 To prevent a massive installation from corrupting your project or locking your account due to quota limits, Python Online employs an Atomic Rollback safety net:

-- Pre-Flight Check: Before launching the installer, the platform calculates your current disk usage.
+1. Pre-Flight Check: Before launching the installer, the platform calculates your current disk usage.

-pipdownloads and compiles the requested package. - Post-Flight Verification: The platform measures your directory size again.
-If the newly installed package pushed your project over its storage limit, the orchestrator immediately triggers an automated
+3. Post-Flight Verification: The platform measures your directory size again.
+If the newly installed package pushed your project over its storage limit, the orchestrator immediately triggers an automated pip uninstall to roll back the change.

-507 Insufficient Storageerror, and your project remains healthy and functional.
+4. You receive a clean 507 Insufficient Storage error, and your project remains healthy and functional.

-Tiered Networking Architecture
+Secure Networking Architecture

-Free users download packages through a Secure Whitelist Proxy.
+To maintain platform security, users download packages through a Secure Whitelist Proxy.
 This gateway allows unrestricted access to official, trusted domains like pypi.org and files.pythonhosted.org.
-Note that if a specific library requires downloading secondary assets from an unverified third-party domain, the installation may be blocked for security reasons.

 CLI Tools & Executable Binaries

 Many Python packages are not just libraries; they include command-line tools (e.g., flask, pytest, or black).
-When you install one of these packages, the executable binaries are stored in your project's hidden .pypackages/bin folder.
+When you install one of these packages, the executable binaries are safely stored in your project's hidden .pypackages/bin folder.